howard-stearns/web-connections/README.md

 RTCSignalingPeer#**createDataChannel**(labelString, channelOptionsDictionary, arcaneOptions) => a promise that resolves to a ready to use (open) RTCDataChannel.
 Can be used multiple times, with other calls to createDataChannel or addStream overlaping before resolution.

-RTCSignalingPeer#**addStream**(mediaStream) => a promise that resolve to a ready to use media stream (the same as was given).
+RTCSignalingPeer#**addStream**(mediaStream, arcaneOptions) => a promise that resolve to a ready to use media stream (the same as was given).
 Can be used multiple times, with other calls to createDataChannel or addStream overlaping before resolution.

 RTCSignalingPeer#**close**() => Should be explicitly called by the application to close the connection and free resources.